Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/02-Intro-to-NGS-data-analysis-II.md

 -----

-If you got lost, or didn't have enough time to finish the commands before we move to the next session you can copy the files needed for the next step with the following command.
+If you got lost, or didn't have enough time to finish the commands before we move to the next session, you can copy the files needed for the next step with the following command.

 ```bash
 # go to your scratch directory (e.g. $FOB)